 As an industry leader, Bergman is respected for her integrity as well as her expertise.
 She has been consistently highlighted in Cablefax publications as a top cable industry executive, including being named to the Cablefax 100, the Digital Hot List, and the Most Powerful Women in Cable.
 She was the recipient of the 2004 Women In Technology Award, co-sponsored by Women in Cable Telecommunications (WICT), the Society of Cable Telecommunications Engineers (SCTE), and Communications Technology magazine.
 She received the Multichannel News Wonder Women Award in 2005 and was named CED’s Person of the Year in January 2009.
 In April 2009, she received the industry’s prestigious Distinguished Vanguard Award for Leadership, which is the National Cable & Telecommunications Association’s (NCTA’s) highest award.
 In 2011, she was named WICT Woman of the Year, and in 2014 she was named a Women in Solutions Honoree by the Alliance for Women in Media.
 Most recently, she learned that she is receiving the Cablefax Lifetime Achievement Award.

-Bergman currently sits on the corporate boards of publicly held Cable ONE, Inc. and privately held 1010data.
+Bergman currently sits on the corporate board of privately held 1010data.
 Additionally, she sits on the board of Visteon Corporation, an automotive electronics leader, and Mediamorph, an award-winning enterprise software and data service.
 She has long been involved with the cable industry’s national organizations, including WICT, CableLabs, NCTA, and the Cable & Telecommunications Association for Marketing (CTAM) to support industry governance, growth, and policy development.
 She currently serves on the Federal Communications Commission (FCC) Technological Advisory Council (TAC) and The Cable Center board of directors.
 She has served on the board of directors for WICT, the SCTE, and Canoe Ventures, and she currently serves as vice president of the board of the SCTE Foundation.
 She has also been on the Steering Committee for SkiTAM and is a member of the board of directors of Adaptive Spirit, a cable industry fundraising organization for the U.S. Adaptive Ski Team.

 Bergman earned a bachelor’s degree in economics and statistics in 1985 from the University of Rochester and has remained closely connected to the University.
 She is a member of the University of Rochester’s Board of Trustees and also serves on the Institute for Data Science Advisory Committee and the Hajim School of Engineering’s Dean’s Advisory Board.
 In 2010, she received the John N. Wilder distinguished alumna award for her service to the University.
 Bergman also serves on the board of directors of One Revolution, a foundation established by Paralympian Chris Waddell, a 13x Paralympic medalist and the first paraplegic to summit Mt.
 Kilimanjaro.
 She volunteers at a local adaptive ski program called ARISE & Ski, and she is a part-time adjunct professor at Syracuse University’s iSchool.
 Bergman previously served on Syracuse University’s L.C.
 Smith College of Engineering and Computer Science Dean’s Leadership Council and the board of the Jewish Community Center of Syracuse.